E-invoicing via Peppol. What should you do with it as a self-employed person?

 What should I do?

-This can be done through a provider, such as Doccle, so that you can receive and send e-invoices.
+This can be done through an access point or software provider, such as Doccle, so that you can receive and send e-invoices.

 -